nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint.md

 Then, to use the Management REST API:

-- Share the JWT secret (`abracadabra` here) between the Nuxeo Server and the client calling the Management REST API.
+- Share the JWT secret (`abracadabra` here) between the Nuxeo Server and the client calling the Management REST API,
 - Generate a JWT token with the user (`transient/technical_user` here) as claim subject,
-- Call the API using the `Authorization: Bearer JWT_TOKEN` header,
+- Call the API using the `Authorization: Bearer JWT_TOKEN` header.

 ### Deploy the Management REST API on a Separate HTTP Port